lessthanoptimal/gversion-plugin/readme.md

 	public static final String GIT_DATE = "2018-04-10T16:26:44Z";
 	public static final String BUILD_DATE = "2018-04-11T12:19:03Z";
 	public static final long BUILD_UNIX_TIME = 1523449143116L;
+	public static final int DIRTY = 0;
 	private MyVersion(){}
 }
 ```
+DIRTY indicates if there are uncommitted versioned files in your repository.
+0 means it's clean, 1 means it's
+dirty, and -1 means something went wrong.

 To ensure that your version file is always up to date it's recommended that you invoke this task before the project is compiled.